This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

 The Impact of Divorce and Remarriage on the Marriage Vow

-- By honoring the marriage vow and committing to work through difficulties, couples allow room for God to demonstrate His power and faithfulness in their relationship.
+- By keeping the marriage vow and working through hard times, couples let God show His power.
+They let Him show His faithfulness in their marriage.

 The Impact on Children